Kitware/CMake/Help/generator/Eclipse CDT4.rst

 Eclipse CDT4
 ------------

+.. deprecated:: 3.27

+  Support for :ref:`Extra Generators` is deprecated and will be removed from a future version of CMake.
+IDEs may use the :manual:`cmake-file-api(7)` to view CMake-generated project build trees.

 Generates Eclipse CDT 4.0 project files.

 Project files for Eclipse will be created in the top directory.
 In